adamsanta/TeslaMS1_BMS_SerialTool/README.md

 # TODO

+- Add warning on responsibility if any issue
 - Add a list of features in README
 - Write doc on logging
 - Add a full update button
 - Add reading and displaying of DEVICE_STATUS register
-- Add setting of voltage and temperature threshold comparison timings.
+- Add setting of voltage and temperature threshold comparison timings
 - Display the information when security thresholds are disabled
 - Refactor for Python uv
+- Mention sources
+- Add a markdown file for extra information
+- Add things to clarify (toggling UV OV alerts)